 Review of Operations

-During the financial year, SEGC redeemed the Fund's investment in full in the UBS Short-Term Fixed Income Fund (UBS Fund) and \$10 million from the Schroder Real Return Fund (Schroder RRF) and reinvested it in units in the IFM Specialised Credit Floating Feeder Fund (IFM SCF).
+During the financial year, the Fund remained invested in the Schroder Real Return Fund (Schroder RRF) and the IFM Specialised Credit Floating Feeder Fund (IFM SCF).

-The loss for the period was \$0.790m (2021: profit \$9.512m).
+The profit for the period was \$3.979m (2022: loss \$0.790m).